Centers of quantum-Wajsberg algebras: Preliminaries

 \begin{proposition} Let $X$ be a quantum-Wajsberg algebra.
 The following hold, for all $x,y,z\in X$:\\ $(1)$ $(x\Cap y)\Cap (y\Cap z)=(x\Cap y)\Cap z;$ \\ $(2)$ $\le_Q$ is transitive; \\ $(3)$ $(z\Cap x)\ra (y\Cap x)=(z\Cap x)\ra y;$ \\ $(4)$ $x\le_Q y$ and $y\le x$ imply $x=y;$ \\ $(5)$ $x\le_Q y$ implies $x\Cap (y\Cap z)=x\Cap z;$ \\ $(6)$ $z\Cap ((y^*\ra z)\Cap (x^*\ra y))=z\Cap (x^*\ra y);$ \\ $(7)$ $x\Cup (x\ra y)^*=x;$ \\ $(8)$ $x=y\ra x$ iff $y=x\ra y;$ \\ $(9)$ $x\Cap y, y\Cap x\le_Q x\ra y$. \end{proposition} \begin{proof} $(1)-(3)$ See \cite{Ciu78}. \\ $(4)$ By Proposition \ref{qbe-60}$(3)$, $y\le x$ implies $x\Cap y=y$.
 Since $x\le_Q y$, we have $x\Cap y=x$, hence $x=y$. \\ $(5)$ Using $(1)$, $(x\Cap y)\Cap (y\Cap z)=(x\Cap y)\Cap z$.
 Since $x\le_Q y$ implies $x\Cap y=x$, we get $x\Cap (y\Cap z)=x\Cap z$. \\ $(6)$ It follows by $(5)$, since $z\le_Q y^*\ra z;$ \\ $(7)$ By Proposition \ref{qbe-60}$(2)$,$(5)$, we have $x^*\le_Q x\ra y$, so that $(x\ra y)^*\le_Q x$ and $x\Cup (x\ra y)^*=x$. \\ $(8)$ Suppose $x=y\ra x$, so that $y^*\Cap x^*=(y\Cup x)^*=((y\ra x)\ra x)^*=(x\ra x)^*=1^*=0$.
 Using $(QW_1)$, we get $y=(y^*)^*=y^*\ra 0=y^*\ra (y^*\Cap x^*)=y^*\ra x^*=x\ra y$.
 The converse follows similarly. \\ $(9)$ Using Proposition \ref{qbe-60}$(2)$, we have $y\le_Q x\ra y$, so that $(x\ra y)^*\le_Q y^*\le_Q (x^*\ra y^*)\ra y^*=(x\Cap y)^*$.
 Hence $x\Cap y\le_Q x\ra y$.
 Similarly $(x\ra y)^*\le (x\ra y)\ra x^*=(y^*\ra x^*)\ra x^*=(y\Cap x)^*$.
 Thus $y\Cap x\le_Q x\ra y$. \end{proof}

-By Propositions \ref{qbe-20}$(2)$, \ref{qbe-80}$(2)$, in a quantum-Wajsberg algebra $X$, $\le_Q$ is a partial order on $X$. \\ A quantum-Wajsberg algebra $X$ is called \emph{commutative} if $x\Cup y=y\Cup x$, or equivalently $x\Cap y=y\Cap x$ for all $x,y\in X$. \\ Since: \\ - commutative BE algebras are commutative BCK algebras (\cite{Walend1}]), \\ - bounded commutative BCK are definitionally equivalent to MV algebras (\cite{Mund1}) and \\ - Wajsberg algebras are definitionally equivalent to MV algebras (\cite{Font1}), \\ it follows that bounded commutative BE algebras are bounded commutative BCK algebras, hence are definitionally equivalent with MV algebras, hence with Wajsberg algebras. \\ Hence the commutative quantum-Wajsberg algebras are the Wajsberg algebras. \\ It was proved in \cite{Ciu78} that a quantum-Wajsberg algebra is a bounded commutative BCK algebra, that is a Wajsberg algebra, if and only if the relations $\le$ and $\le_Q$ coincide.
+By Propositions \ref{qbe-20}$(2)$, \ref{qbe-80}$(2)$, in a quantum-Wajsberg algebra $X$, $\le_Q$ is a partial order on $X$. \\ A quantum-Wajsberg algebra $X$ is called \emph{commutative} if $x\Cup y=y\Cup x$, or equivalently $x\Cap y=y\Cap x$ for all $x,y\in X$. \\ Since: \\ - commutative BE algebras are commutative BCK algebras (\cite{Walend1}]), \\ - bounded commutative BCK are term-equivalent to MV algebras (\cite{Mund1}) and \\ - Wajsberg algebras are term-equivalent to MV algebras (\cite{Font1}), \\ it follows that bounded commutative BE algebras are bounded commutative BCK algebras, hence are term-equivalent to MV algebras, hence to Wajsberg algebras. \\ Hence the commutative quantum-Wajsberg algebras are the Wajsberg algebras. \\ It was proved in \cite{Ciu78} that a quantum-Wajsberg algebra is a bounded commutative BCK algebra, that is a Wajsberg algebra, if and only if the relations $\le$ and $\le_Q$ coincide.

 \begin{proposition} $\rm($\cite{Ciu78}$\rm)$ Let $(X,\ra,0,1)$ be a bounded commutative BCK algebra.
 The following hold for all $x,y,z\in X$: \\ $(1)$ $x\le_Q y$ and $x\le_Q z$ imply $x\le_Q y\Cap z;$ \\ $(2)$ $y\le_Q x$ and $z\le_Q x$ imply $y\Cup z\le_Q x;$ \\ $(3)$ $x\le_Q y$ implies $x\Cup z\le_Q y\Cup z$ and $x\Cap z\le_Q y\Cap z$. \end{proposition}